derekhu2010/CS-31-Projects/README.md

 # CS-31-Projects
 These are some of the projects I coded in my Com Sci 31- Introduction to Computer Science class at UCLA.
 Below I will include a short description of each project.
+If you are a student enrolled in CS 31, do not directly copy from any code as it will result in violation of the academic honesty policies of this class.

 POLL